David Bean (judge): Chairman of the Bar

+Court of Queen's Bench (2004–2014)

 On 19 July 2004, Bean was appointed a judge of the High Court of Justice (Queen's Bench Division) and received the customary knighthood.

 From 2007 to 2010, he served as the presiding judge of the South Eastern Circuit.
-From October 2010 to March 2014, he was a Commissioner of the Judicial Appointments Commission, the body that selects candidates for judicial office.

 In 2010, Mr Justice Bean presided over the trial of Jon Venables who had been accused of downloading and distributing indecent images of children.
 Venables was found guilty and Bean sentenced him to two years in prison.
 Bean also ruled that Venables' new identity, which had been granted after he murdered James Bulger as a teenager, was not to be published; Bulger's family criticised this decision.
 He also presided over the murder trial of Saud bin Abdulaziz bin Nasser Al Saud, a member of the Saudi royal family, and over the trial of Asil Nadir for false accounting.

+From October 2010 to March 2014, he was a Commissioner of the Judicial Appointments Commission, the body that selects candidates for judicial office.

+Lord Justice of Appeal (2014–present)

 On 1 October 2014, Bean was appointed a Lord Justice of Appeal.
 He was appointed to the Privy Council in 2014.

 In August 2015, he was appointed Chairman of the Law Commission, succeeding Lord Justice Lloyd Jones.

-On 4 November 2015 he was made an Honorary Fellow of The Academy of Experts in recognition of his contribution to The Academy's Judicial Committee and work for Expert Witnesses.

-In January 2019 he became Treasurer of The Honourable Society of the Middle Temple.
+On 4 November 2015, he was made an Honorary Fellow of The Academy of Experts in recognition of his contribution to The Academy's Judicial Committee and work for Expert Witnesses.
+He became Deputy Treasurer of the Middle Temple in 2018, and in January 2019 he became Treasurer.

+In August 2025, Bean delivered the appellate court's ruling on the Epping migrant hotel case.